Ayushman278/Laravel-Jobs/README.md

 Laravel-Jobs
 ============

-A Laravel 4 package for adding jobs listings to a website
+A Laravel 4 packages for adding jobs listings to a website

 ## Features